camunda/camunda/.github/ISSUE_TEMPLATE/optimize-epic.md

 - [ ] If the API has changed, the API documentation is updated
 - [ ] All other PRs (docs, controller etc.) in the breakdown have been approved

-When all stages are complete, please move the issue to the "QA Review" status.
-If any stages are incomplete, please move it back to "In Progress" and let the author know via a comment.
+When all stages are complete, please move the issue to the "QA Review" status and assign the QA Engineer.
+If any stages are incomplete, please move it back to "In Progress" and assign the Engineering DRI.

 #### QA Review

 - [ ] The change is implemented as described on all target environments/versions/modes
 - [ ] The documentation changes are as expected

-When all stages are complete, please move the issue to "PM Review" status and let the PM know via a comment.
-If any stages are incomplete, please move it back to "In Progress" and let the author know via a comment explaining the reasons why.
+When all stages are complete, please move the issue to "PM Review" status and assign to the PM.
+If any stages are incomplete, please move it back to "In Progress" and assign it to the Engineering DRI.

 #### PM Review